United Kingdom

 Sony Cognitive XR.
 TVs with Sony XR processor are capable of displaying a picture in 4K resolution at 120 Hz and 8K at 60 Hz.
 These are high-tech models operating under the control of advanced artificial intelligence.
 The Sony XR is one of the world's first "cognitive" processors.
 He processes the video and audio components of broadcasts to improve the quality of the image and sound, which creates a realistic picture of what is happening on the screen.
 The software algorithms of the processor process information about audio and video in a single stream.
 The manufacturer claims that the processor works akin to the human brain and goes beyond the capabilities of ordinary artificial intelligence algorithms.

-First-order processors (Alpha 5) are used in low-cost brand TV panels.
-They cover the basic range of tasks in the manner of improving colour reproduction, scaling video up to 4K and creating virtual surround sound.
+LG α 5.
+Alpha 5 processors are used in the brand’s inexpensive TV panels and perform minimal image processing.
+They cover a basic range of tasks such as improving colour reproduction, upscaling video to 4K and creating surround virtual sound.

-Processors of the Alpha 7 line are found on board LG's mid-range TVs with NanoCell and OLED matrices.
-Their advanced functionality includes automatic adjustment of picture and sound parameters in accordance with the broadcast genre, as well as automatic adjustment of brightness and tones subject to the surrounding space.
+LG α 7.
+Processors from the Alpha 7 line are found on board mid-range LG TVs with NanoCell and OLED matrices.
+Their advanced functionality includes automatic adjustment of image and sound parameters in accordance with the broadcast genre, as well as automatic adjustment of brightness and tones to suit the conditions of the surrounding space.

-LG's flagship TVs are equipped with α9-rank processors, which rely on deep machine learning algorithms to analyze the genre of the video content being broadcast and adapt the image and sound parameters for it.
-Alpha 9 processors work with all applicable specifications of LG TV's High Dynamic Range technology and feature a professional sound identification system.
+LG α 9.
+LG's flagship TVs are equipped with α 9 rank processors - in fact, they rely on deep machine learning algorithms to analyze the genre of broadcast video content and adapt image and sound parameters to it.
+Alpha 9 processors work with all applicable specifications of high dynamic range technology in LG TVs and have a professional sound identification system.

 Note that with each subsequent edition, LG image processors increase functionality.
 Their generations are designated by the prefix Gen with the serial number of the generation.